NikolaVetnic/ABAP_Reference/Snippets_BC400_En_Col18/LearningAssessment.md

 11. At runtime, which of the following statements can you use to check whether the actual user has the authorization required for executing the function in the user master record? **Answer:** `AUTHORITY-CHECK`.

+## Unit 7

+1. Which of the following can you use to adapt the default list interface to your own needs? **Answer:** Menu Painter.

+2. Which of the following are standard functionality on a selection screen? **Answer:** type check, variants, value entry.

+3. Which of the following statements is used for defining an input variable? **Answer:** `PARAMETERS`.

+4. Which of the following are the characteristics of an event block? **Answers:** ends by beginning the next processing block, existence not absolutely necessary.

+## Unit 8

+1. Which of the following can you use to start screen processing? **Answer:** dialog transaction.

+2. Which of the following should be assigned to a screen field to make input mandatory? **Answer:** required.

+3. Which of the following statements is true regarding the implementation of data transport? **Answer:** the `TABLES` statement serves as the interface for data transport between the program and the screen.

+## Unit 9

+1. Which of the following is the Container Class that is used to link the EnjoySAP control with the control area on the screen? **Answer:** `CL_GUI_CUSTOM_CONTAINER`.

+2. Which of the following are methods of global class `CL_GUI_ALV_GRID`? **Answer:** `CONSTRUCTOR`, `SET_TABLE_FOR_FIRST_DISPLAY`, `REFRESH_TABLE_DISPLAY`.

+## Unit 10

+1. What starts the screen sequence defined in the window of a Web Dynpro Component? **Answer:** web dynpro application.

+2. What can be defined inside of a Web Dynpro component? **Answer:** view, component controller, window.

+3. What is used to transport data between the central component controller and the individual view controllers? **Answer:** context mapping.

+## Unit 11

+1. Which of the following statements about the Code Inspector are true? **Answer:** you can create a check variant to define the details of what to check, standard inspection is carried out when check is performed through context menu from the Object Navigator, you can define check variants, object sets, and inspections using transaction SCI.

+2. Which aspects does the Code Inspector take into consideration when examining a program? **Answer:** typical semantic errors (for example, `AUTHORITY-CHECK` statement without subsequent `SY-SUBRC` check), performance (for example, nested `SELECT` statements), security (for example, cross-client data accesses).

+## Unit 12

+1. Which of the following statements are true? **Answer:** ABAP Development Tools (ADTs) are an alternative to the ABAP Workbench, ADTs enable cross-platform development by integrating ABAP and non-ABAP development tools in a single powerful integrated development environment.

+2. Only ABAP development tools should be used for ABAP development. **Answer:** false.

+## Unit 13

+1. What is a repair of an SAP repository object in a customer system called? **Answer:** modification.

+2. Which of the following are the options for adjusting the SAP software to customer requirements? **Answer:** customizing, enhancements, development.

+3. Which of the following are enhancement types? **Answer:** menu exit, screen exit.

 # In More Detail...

 ## Unit 1